The Cosori Pour Over Coffee Maker

 Cosori set up

-The Cosori has 5 small holes at the bottom of its metal cone filter.
+The Cosori has five small holes at the bottom of its metal cone filter.

 Tutorial

 This is usually the part of the article where we here at INeedCoffee put together a step-by-step guide on how to brew coffee with the brewer being discussed.
-But we don’t need to this time, because the steps to brew pour-over coffee with the Cosori are basically the same as the Chemex, with the exception that you don’t have to fuss with a paper filter.
+But we don’t need to this time because the steps to brew pour-over coffee with the Cosori are basically the same as those for the Chemex, with the exception that you don’t have to fuss with a paper filter.

-See Chemex Coffee Brewing – History and Tutorial for guidance or use the instructions clearly written on the side of the Cosori box.
+For guidance, see Chemex Coffee Brewing—History and Tutorial or follow the instructions clearly written on the side of the Cosori box.

 Review

-The reason you would purchase the Cosori is you like the design and need a pour-over coffee maker capable of making a lot of coffee at once.
-If you are just making coffee for yourself, getting any generic Pour Over Coffee Dripper Stainless Steel that brews directly into your cup would be a better option and take up less counter space.
+You would purchase the Cosori because you like the design and need a pour-over coffee maker capable of making a lot of coffee at once.
+If you are making coffee for yourself, getting any generic Pour Over Coffee Dripper Stainless Steel that brews directly into your cup would be a better option and take up less counter space.

-However, if you like the design and you are the type of coffee drinker that wants the coffee with all the oils in a “Chemex-like” glass container, consider the Cosori.
-The glass is thick and I like the handle as much as the handle on my Chemex.
+However, if you like the design and you are the type of coffee drinker who wants the coffee with all the oils in a “Chemex-like” glass container, consider the Cosori.
+The glass is thick, and I like the handle as much as the handle on my Chemex.
 The clean-up is easy as well.

-At the time of this writing, you can get one for under $30, whereas an 8-cup Chemex is closer to $50.
+At the time of this writing, one costs under $30, whereas an 8-cup Chemex is closer to $50.

 On a side note, the metal filter included in the Cosori also fits the Chemex.
-I don’t believe Cosori sells the metal filter separately, but others sell similar stainless steel metal cone filters that I’m sure you could drop into your Chemex if you wanted to try to make coffee like a Cosori.
+I don’t believe Cosori sells the metal filter separately.
+Still, others sell similar stainless steel metal cone filters that I’m sure you could drop into your Chemex if you wanted to try to make coffee like a Cosori.

 Resources